oracle/oracle-database-operator/README.md

 As part of Oracle's resolution to make Oracle Database Kubernetes native (that is, observable and operable by Kubernetes), Oracle released _Oracle Database Operator for Kubernetes_ (`OraOperator` or the operator).
 OraOperator extends the Kubernetes API with custom resources and controllers for automating Oracle Database lifecycle management.

-In this v1.0.0 release, `OraOperator` supports the following database configurations and infrastructure:
+In this v1.0.0 production release, `OraOperator` supports the following database configurations and infrastructure:

 * Oracle Autonomous Database:
   * Oracle Autonomous Database shared Oracle Cloud Infrastructure (OCI) (ADB-S)